aylinrod/aylinrod/README.md

-## Hi, I'm Aylin Rodriguez⚡
+## Hi, I'm Aylin ⚡

+### 📊 Financial Engineer
+💡 Passionate about the intersection of finance and technology

-## I'm currently learning
+## 🌱 I'm Currently Learning
 - Machine Learning & Data Science
 - Python
-- SQL
+- Microsoft SQL Server

+## 📌 About Me
+Hi!
+I’m **Aylin Rodriguez**, a financial engineer with a passion for **data, technology, and problem-solving**.
+I'm currently sharpening my skills in **Machine Learning, Python, and SQL** through an intensive bootcamp, expanding my expertise in **data-driven solutions**.

+I find it fascinating how **data and automation** can drive smarter decision-making, particularly in **finance and business analytics**.
+With experience in **Python and R**, I love applying programming and statistical modeling to solve real-world challenges.

+## 🎯 My Goals
+- Dive deeper into **AI applications in finance**
+- Develop **data-driven financial models**
+- Work on **real-world machine learning projects**

+🚀 **Always eager to learn, innovate, and make an impact!** 🚀

 <!--